dvdheiden/dvdheiden/README.md

 ### Maintainer

-I'm also the maintainer of these packages:
+Besides developing my own packages, I'm also the maintainer of these packages:

 | Package                                      | URL                                                             | Status     |
 |----------------------------------------------|-----------------------------------------------------------------|------------|